Kollipati/Atliq-Hospitality-Dashboard/README.md

     <img src="https://user-images.githubusercontent.com/89390696/235401972-18c39086-1a1b-4a53-9dac-b61b1d226d95.png" width="600">
 </p>

-## Learnt things from this Project
-- Learnt to build a new visual (Calendar visual) using matrix table, which can be utilized for different purpose of analyze. ([Article referred](https://www.linkedin.com/pulse/calendar-matrix-syed-ahmed-ali/?trackingId=VgyLpo%2BYxVRs8tD03PXcPQ%3D%3D))
-- By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
-If the booking is cancelled after that, the charge range from 60 to 90% of the booking cost.
-- Learnt, how to use bookmarks and selection for different purposes.
-(Page navigation and clear filter button in the dashboard was achieved using bookmarks and selection. website like page navigation [YouTube tutorial](https://www.youtube.com/watch?v=xCSYLrcLW00)   )
-- Tried using color palette and stick with that colors throughout the dashboard ([Color palette link](https://colorhunt.co/palette/06113cff8c32ddddddeeeeee))

 ## Some Important insights from the Dashboard

-- Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi
+🔹Mumbai is the top revenue-generating city, followed by Bangalore, Hyderabad, and Delhi.
-- AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
+🔹AtliQ Exotica outperforms all 7 property types with a revenue of 320 million, rating of 3.62, occupancy percentage of 57%, and cancellation rate of 24.4%.
-- AtliQ Bay has the highest occupancy of 66%
+🔹AtliQ Bay has the highest occupancy rate of 66%.
-- Week 24 recorded the highest revenue among all, which is 139.6 Million
+🔹Week 24 generated the highest revenue of 139.6 million compared to other weeks.
-- Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+🔹Delhi has the highest occupancy and rating among the four cities, followed by Hyderabad, Mumbai, and Bangalore.
-- AtliQ lost around 298 Million in cancellation
+🔹AtliQ suffered a loss of around 298 million due to cancellations.
+🔹The Elite type rooms have the most bookings, but also have a higher cancellation rate.
+🔹AtliQ Exotica's performance indicates that the hotel is doing well in terms of generating revenue and maintaining occupancy.
+🔹AtliQ Bay's high occupancy rate suggests that the hotel has been successful in attracting guests.
-- Elite type rooms has the most booking and as well higher cancellation rate
+🔹The high cancellation rate for the Elite type rooms indicates a need to review the booking and cancellation policies to reduce losses.